 - Representation on College and externally convened committees/working groups relating to the remit of Academic Affairs.

-- Provide information, advice on guidance to Schools on the interpretation and application of academic policy, procedures and regulations.
+- Provides guidance to Schools and disciplines on the interpretation and implementation of academic policy, regulations, and programme proposal development.

-- Ensure that regulations, policies and procedures are readily available and accessible to the College community.
+- Ensures that academic regulations, policies and procedures are in a format accessible to the College community.